sandypockets/chrome-extension-template/README.md

 5. In your browser, go to `chrome://extensions/` and enable developer mode.
 > Click the Chrome menu icon and select Extensions from the Tools menu.
 Ensure that the "Developer mode" checkbox in the top right-hand corner is checked.
 6. Click **Load unpacked**.
-7. Upload the `build/` directory within the project.
+7. Upload the `build/` directory from the project.

 ### Making changes
+The `manifest.json` file is located in the `public/` directory.
 For the most part, the extension functions like a normal React app.
 Make changes in the `src/App.js` file.
 After making a change, you need to:

 1. Rebuild the app:
 ```shell